HannaBella/Train-Scheduler/README.md

 ### This Train Scheduler app calculates when the next train will arrive in relative to the current time.

-* To build this app, html, bootstrap, jquery, firebase database and moment Js are used.

  The app suits this basic spec(MVP):

   * When adding trains, the following data will be submitted to the app